Best Hosted PBX Provider Australia (2026): What to Look For

 Is month-to-month hosting PBX worth it compared to a 12-month contract?

-For most Australian SMBs switching to hosted PBX for the first time, month-to-month is strongly recommended for the first 6-12 months.
+For most Australian SMBs switching to cloud phone system for the first time, month-to-month is strongly recommended for the first 6-12 months.
 This gives you time to validate call quality on your actual NBN connection, test the provider's support quality when something goes wrong, and confirm the feature set meets your real needs rather than your pre-signup expectations.
 The price premium for month-to-month over a 12-month contract is typically $5-10 per user per month.
 For a 5-seat team, that is $25-50 per month.
 This is a reasonable insurance cost given the difficulty and potential disruption of switching providers mid-contract.
 Once you have confidence in the provider and your setup is stable, moving to a 12-month contract if the discount is worth it is a reasonable step.

 Get a Free Recommendation